JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/vscode.md

 ## Extensions

-To use the VS Code as anIDE for Julia, we have to install the Julia extension.
+To use the VS Code as an IDE for Julia, we have to install the Julia extension.
 It can be done directly from the VS Code.
 Open the `Extension MarketPlace` by pressing the button in the `Activity bar` (the left bar).
 Type `julia` in the search bar and select the Julia extension.
 Then press the `Install` button to install the extension.

 ![](vscodeext_1.png)